 A tourist permit is not a visa, but most people refer to the FMM (it used to be an FMT) tourist permit as a visa, so I will call the tourist permit a visa too.
-But remember, an FMM (FMT) is a tourist permit, not an immigration visa.
+But remember, an FMM (old FMT) is a tourist permit, not an immigration visa.
 If you neglected to turn your FMM immigration tourist permit (visa) or permit into Mexican immigration (Migracíon not customs or aduana) before leaving Mexico, you will have trouble getting a new immigration permit (visa) when you return to Mexico.
 I know.
 I got caught.
 I paid fines.
-So did a friend.
+So have lots of people.

-Car permit regulations changed in the summer of 2011, however, when I asked about the procedure to cancel them, the principle is still the same.
-However, if you don't cancel it before it comes due, you will forfeit the bond you put down with your credit card - AND you still cannot drive a vehicle back to Mexico until you prove that you took yours out of the country.
+Car permit regulations have changed many times in the past few years, but the procedure to cancel them is the same.
+If you don't cancel your car permit before it comes due, you will forfeit the bond you put down with your credit card - AND you still cannot drive a vehicle back to Mexico until you prove that you took yours out of the country.

 Please do not write me and ask me to solve your problem for you unless you are willing to pay for my knowledge and time.
 I will not answer any questions about lost car permits for free anymore.
 I did this for years and now I need to take care of my family instead of strangers.

 I have been abused by ungrateful gringos one time too many.
 Yeah, I used to help everyone without charge, but when people started taking their frustrations out on me, I quit.
 This information was hard to get and is a bargain at the price.The fee is on my shopping cart.
 Of all the people who have asked me to help them for free, the people with car permit problems have been the most ungrateful.
 It is not my fault you did not turn in your permit, sold your car in Mexico or gave it away.